Probing Excited $q\bar{q}$ Mesons via QCD Sum Rules: Numerical Analysis

-where the resonance strength $f$ has been eliminated, making the mass estimation more robust.
+where the resonance strength $f$ has been eliminated, as it is not necessary for mass extraction.
 The mass $m$ and continuum threshold $s_0$ can then be estimated by minimizing the $\chi^2$: Here, and we choose:

 The values of $s_\text{min}$ and $s_\text{max}$ are chosen to be far from the peak of $\widetilde{G}(\tau,s,s_0)$, while $\delta s$ is chosen to be small enough to capture the detailed structure of $\widetilde{G}(\tau,s,s_0)$.
 The Monte Carlo method is also adopted to estimate the uncertainties.
-Based on the QCD parameters listed in Section~\ref{currents_basis}, we generate 2000 sets of input parameters by sampling from independent Gaussian distributions; the condensates $\langle \bar{q}q\rangle$ and $\langle \bar{s}s\rangle$ are assigned a 10\% relative uncertainty; 2000 independent GSR fittings are then performed for each configuration.
+Based on the QCD parameters listed in Section~\ref{currents_basis}, we generate 2000 sets of input parameters by sampling from independent Gaussian distributions; the condensates $\langle \bar{q}q\rangle$ and $\langle \bar{s}s\rangle$ are assigned a 10\% relative uncertainty; 2000 independent GSR fittings are then performed for each configuration; see Appendix~\ref{_montecarlo} for more details.

 To visualize the solution's dependence on the continuum threshold $s_0$, we first present the GSR results where $s_0$ is fixed to different values and only $m$ is treated as a fitting parameter.
-As shown in Fig.~\ref{GSR_J_s_2+}, the $J^{\{\mu\alpha\}}$ yields $J^{PC}=2^{++}$ state masses $\simeq1.48\,\text{GeV}$ for $\bar{u}d$ configuration, while for $\bar{u}s$ and $\bar{s}s$ configurations, the derived masses are degenerate ($\simeq1.54\,\text{GeV}$).
+As shown in Fig.~\ref{GSR_J_s_2+}, the $J^{\{\mu\alpha\}}$ yields $J^{PC}=2^{++}$ state masses $\simeq1.48\,\text{GeV}$ for $\bar{u}d$ configuration, while for $\bar{u}s$ and $\bar{s}s$ configurations, the derived masses are nearly degenerate ($\simeq1.54\,\text{GeV}$).
 Additionally, the NLO perturbative contribution is around $-40\%$ of LO perturbative contribution, indicating the necessity of NLO corrections; the masses of $J^P=2^-$ states in Table~\ref{GSR_1-pole} also confirms this necessity.

 Compared with the $2^{++}$ excited $q\bar{q}$ candidates $a_2(1320)$, $K_2^*(1430)$, and $f_2^\prime(1525)$, the estimated masses for $\bar{u}d$ and $\bar{u}s$ do not agree very well.
 After applying Monte Carlo uncertainty analysis, the obtained masses are degenerate as shown in Table~\ref{GSR_1-pole}.
 Nevertheless, the continuum thresholds in Table~\ref{GSR_1-pole} and the masses in Fig.~\ref{GSR_J_s_2+} still imply that a mass hierarchy $\bar{u}d<\bar{u}s<\bar{s}s$ should exist.
 As shown later in Section.~\ref{gsr_2_poles}, this inconsistency is clarified when a second resonance is included.